Hubrec/SAEGraphMapAnalysis/README.md

 ## License

-This project is open source.
+This project is under a MIT licence.

 ## Project status